Azure/data-product-batch/README.md

 **Congratulations!** You have successfully executed all steps to deploy the template into your environment through GitHub Actions or Azure DevOps.

-If you are using GitHub Actions, you can navigate to the **Actions** tab of the main page of the repository where you will see a workflow with the name `Data Domain Deployment` running.
+If you are using GitHub Actions, you can navigate to the **Actions** tab of the main page of the repository where you will see a workflow with the name `Data Integration Deployment` running.
 Click on it to see how it deploys one service after another.
-If you run into any issues, please open an issue [here](https://github.com/Azure/data-domain-batch/issues).
+If you run into any issues, please open an issue [here](https://github.com/Azure/data-integration-batch/issues).

 If you are using Azure DevOps Pipelines, you can navigate to the pipeline that you have created as part of step 6 and monitor it as each service is deployed.
-If you run into any issues, please open an issue [here](https://github.com/Azure/data-domain-batch/issues).
+If you run into any issues, please open an issue [here](https://github.com/Azure/data-integration-batch/issues).

 ### Documentation